LuigiVan01/AircraftLandingOptimisation/README.md

 - **Optimization Algorithms**: Implements both unconstrained and constrained optimization methods to find the optimal control strategies.
 - **Numerical Methods**: Employs variable and fixed-step numerical integration methods to simulate the system dynamics.

-## Notes
-The document report.pdf contains a detailed analysis of the project

 ## CODES